Clinical-Developers/Clinical_Developer_Challenges/HCAs-Nurses/Submissions.md

-# Here are the Submissions and their marks for the week
+# Here are the Submissions

 <h4> Note: the present submissions are currently being edited - apologies for the not great instructions!
 The comp is still open one more day!. </h4>